Skip to content

 Components

-You can see the full list of available components at the Components page.
+See the full list at the Components page.

 Custom Components

-Custom components are classes that implement the BaseComponent
+Custom components implement the BaseComponent interface for reusable clinical processing logic.

 from healthchain.pipeline import BaseComponent